How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 🤝

-Suki Loyalty
+Suki loyalty

 Build personal relationships.
 Suki culture means repeat customers stick with vendors they trust.
-Loyalty is relational, not just transactional.
+Loyalty is relational, not transactional.

 📻